 Padding comes in the form of tri-density memory foam, which means it will mold to your shape, while the cover is constructed from Italian microfiber.

 In 1878, the death of leather goods maker Jon Boultbee Brooks’ horse forced him to begin biking to work.
 He realized just how uncomfortable saddles were and set out to design a better leather version.
-Since then, Brooks has built a reputation for designing high quality leather seats.
+Since then, Brooks England has built a reputation for designing high-quality leather bike seats.

-The Cambium C17 is a departure from that.
-This saddle is made from vulcanized rubber, which reduces the vibration in your ride.
+The Brooks England Cambium C17 is a departure from that.
+It is made from vulcanized rubber, which reduces the vibration in your ride.
 Its rubber construction is also what gives this saddle its all-weather qualities.

-The big downside to the Cambium’s rubber and steel construction materials is weight.
-This saddle weighs in at about 450g depending on the size you choose.
-It comes with a cut-out option, letting you decide which style works best for you.
+The big downside to Cambium’s rubber and steel construction materials is the weight.
+It weighs in at about 450g depending on the size you choose.
+It comes with a cut out option, letting you decide which style works best for you.

 For Aggressive Riding Positions

 You’ll find the Fizik Arione on many bikes ridden by WorldTour pros, which gives you a good indication of its quality.